datacarpentry/sql-ecology-lesson/03-sql-joins-aliases.md

 > Write a query that calculates the average hind-foot length of each species,
 > assuming that unknown lengths are 30 (as above).

-`COALESCE` can be particularly useful in `JOIN`.
+`IFNULL` can be particularly useful in `JOIN`.
 When joining the `species` and `surveys` tables earlier, some results were excluded because the `species_id` was `NULL`.
-We can use `COALESCE` to include them again, re-writing the `NULL` to a valid joining value:
+We can use `IFNULL` to include them again, re-writing the `NULL` to a valid joining value:

     SELECT surveys.year, surveys.month, surveys.day, species.genus, species.species
     FROM surveys
     JOIN species
-    ON surveys.species_id = COALESCE(species.species_id, 'AB')
+    ON surveys.species_id = IFNULL(species.species_id, 'AB')

 > ### Challenge:
 >
 > Write a query that returns the number of genus of the animals caught in each
-> plot, using `COALESCE` to assume that unknown species are all of the genus
+> plot, using `IFNULL` to assume that unknown species are all of the genus
 > "Rodent".

-The inverse of `COALESCE` is `NULLIF`.
+The inverse of `IFNULL` is `NULLIF`.
 This returns `NULL` if the first argument is equal to the second argument.
 If the two are not equal, the first argument is returned.
 This is useful for "nulling out" specific values.

 We can "null out" plot 7: